 The Cayman Islands are an increasingly appealing jurisdiction for the establishment and operation of single family offices.

+The Cayman Islands are an increasingly appealing jurisdiction for the establishment and operation of single family offices.
 This is, in a sense, a natural evolution and development of the financial services activities for which the Cayman Islands is well known.
-Many of the businesses that grew to service the investment funds, banking, finance and insurance sectors require experienced staff and technical expertise that is consequently available in the islands and readily transferable into a family office environment, where the focus is on the preservation and management of family assets rather than external investors' interests.
+Many of the businesses that grew to service the investment funds, banking, finance and insurance sectors require experienced staff and technical expertise that is consequently available in the Islands and readily transferable into a family office environment, where the focus is on the preservation and management of family assets rather than external investors’ interests.

 Unsurprisingly, the cosmopolitan nature of the Cayman Islands generally is reflected in the international makeup of the single family offices, which are based here, with offices representing families from the US and Canada, the Caribbean, Latin America, Europe and Africa, particularly, and interest from the Middle East and Asia increasing of late.
 As well as being based in the Cayman Islands themselves, many single family offices employ Cayman Islands companies, limited partnerships or trusts to structure the acquisition and holding of assets or to participate in the international transactions in which they engage in order to preserve and enhance the wealth of the family which they serve.
 In this respect, the Cayman Islands provide solutions to the single family office at a number of different levels.